A wooden floor is arguably the biggest piece of furniture within an interior these days, keep one step ahead of trending styles by reading on…

 Surface texture is making a serious statement.
 A floor reveals patterns and textures at second glance.
 What’s important is the subtle effect that triggers a subconscious feel, underlining the character of the room.
 Brushing pulls the soft grain & enhances the natural ingrained texture.
 Band-Sawing creates a rough-sawn rippling a modern plot twist of distressed.

 Cool natural tones are strongly preferred.
-There is a strong shift away from warmer tones and olde worlde honey pine hues.
-Mixed-widths combined with natural tones as specified in the floor above give a nod to the past with a modern twist.
+Particurlary in engineered oak flooring and engineered Pine flooring .
+There is a strong shift away from glossy finishes , golden oak and honey pine hues.
+Mixed-widths combined with natural tones as specified in the floor above give a nod to the past with a modern natural twist.

-Call them ship-deck style , extra-long tongue or gappy but these defined floor boards are seriously gaining in momentum providing a nautical nod, contemporary edge or time-shrunk rustic effect.
+Call them ship-deck style , extra-long tongue or gappy but these defined floorboards are seriously gaining in momentum.
+They can be deployed to provide different fwooden floor styles to an interior:

 It’s goodbye to gloss and hello low-lustre!
 Matte and subtly sheened finishes are understatedly stylish and de rigeur.